jonallured/jonallured.com/source/_posts/2012-01-06-preston-werner-at-rubyconf-2011-on-github-flavored-ruby.md

 ---
 favorite: false
 number: 15
-title: Preston-Werner at RubyConf 2011 on GitHub Flavored Ruby
+title: "Preston-Werner at RubyConf 2011 on GitHub Flavored Ruby"
 ---

 I just watched the video of Tom Preston-Werner at [RubyConf